Between Whitehead groups and uniformization

 Now we can turn to proving that $G$ is W$_\omega$-group.
 In order to do this we fix \begin{enumerate}[label = $\blacktriangle_{\arabic*}$, ref = $\blacktriangle_{\arabic*}$] {\value{booocou}} \item the groups $K \leq H$, and a homomorphism $\varphi$ from $H$ onto $G$, where $K$ is the kernel of $\varphi$, and $K$ is a countable free group, so w.l.o.g.\ $K = \bbZ_\omega = \oplus_{j < \omega} \bbZ$. \stepcounter{booocou} \end{enumerate}

-Now we reduce the task of finding a suitable homomorphism to a more general combinatorial problem.
+We reduce the task of finding a suitable homomorphism to a more general combinatorial problem.
 This will need some preparations: from Definition $\ref{a4}$ to $\ref{a6b}$, in this section we prepare the ground for stating Theorem $\ref{1.1}$, as Section $\ref{s2}$ is devoted exclusively to the proof of that theorem.
-At the end of the section Definition $\ref{PSdf}$ and Lemma $\ref{befej}$ puts the present problem (i.e.\ that of Theorem \ref{2.1}) in the frame of that of Theorem $\ref{1.1}$, and justify it.
+At the end of the section Definition $\ref{PSdf}$ and Lemma $\ref{befej}$ put the present problem (i.e.\ that of Proposition \ref{ekp} \ref{eki}) in the frame of Theorem $\ref{1.1}$, and justify that.

 \begin{definition} We say that ${\gp}^0$ is a $S$-uniformization frame \when \, ${\gp}^0 = (S,\bar\eta, \bar u) = (S^{\gp^0},\bar \eta^{\gp^0}, \bar u^{\gp^0})$ satisfies \mn \begin{enumerate}[label = $(\alph*)$, ref = $(\alph*)$] \item $\langle \eta_\delta:\delta \in S \rangle$ is an $S$-ladder system, i.e., $S \subseteq \omega_1$ is a stationary set of limit ordinals and for each $\delta \in S,\eta_\delta$ is an $\omega$-sequence of ordinals $<\delta$, strictly increasing, with limit $\delta$; \sn \item $\bar{u} = \langle u_{\delta,n}: \delta \in S, \ n \in \omega \rangle $, with $u_{\delta,n}$ being a finite subset of $\eta_\delta(n)$, \end{enumerate} \mn \end{definition} \begin{definition} Let ${\gp}^0$ be a $S$-uniformization frame. \begin{enumerate}[label = $\arabic*)$, ref = $\arabic*)$] \item We define the sets